 The 2019 Federal Budget proposed to further increase compliance actions by providing $50 million over five years and $10 million ongoing to the CRA's Real Estate Task Force.
 This specialized division of the CRA currently focuses on the Greater Toronto and Greater Vancouver areas, but will follow the risk as it evolves over time.

 We strongly recommend to engage a tax professional for all your dealings with the CRA.
 At Advotax Law, we routinely help clients who are being audited or reassessed.
-Call us at 437-916-9000 for a free no obligation assessment of your case.
+Call us at 437-916-9000 for a free, no obligation, 20 minutes assessment of your case.